auth0/react-native-auth0/README.md

 ## Important Notices

 Version **2.9.0** introduced a **breaking change** to the Android configuration.
-Previously it was required to add an intent filter in the definition of the Activity that receives the authentication result.
-Now that intent filter must be removed and instead you need to add a couple of manifest placeholders.
+Previously it was required to add an intent filter in the definition of the Activity that receives the authentication result, and to use the `singleTask` **launchMode** in that activity.
+Now both the intent filter and the launch mode must be removed and instead you need to add a couple of manifest placeholders.
 Check out the [Android](#android) section for more details.

 ## Table of Contents